 Hence in this article, I would like to give you a brief synopsis of the first day of that event.
-And I say brief, because I cannot possibly introduce you here to everything that I have learned, even in that one day.
+And I say brief because I cannot possibly introduce you here to everything that I have learned, even in that one day.
 It will take a few articles to really absorb all that, as literally every line out of this man’s mouth deserves its own attention and thorough analysis.
-However, I still want to introduce you to as much as I can of Thomas’ mind blowing work here from that workshop.
+However, I still want to introduce you to as much as I can of Tom’s mind-blowing work here from that workshop.

-Thomas is not your typical scientist in that the limits of this reality do not stop him from probing further into what is possible.
-However, like all other scientists, he is about questioning, research, experimentation and proof.
+Tom Campbell is not your typical scientist in that the limits of this reality do not stop him from probing further into what is possible.
+However, like all other scientists, he is about questioning, research, experimentation, and proof.
 And with this in mind, he has managed to see beyond the scope of this physical reality.

-In early 2000, after more than 30 years of work, Thomas finally put together a trilogy of his work in his ground breaking book – My Big TOE (Theory of Everything).
+In early 2000, after more than 30 years of work, Tom finally put together a trilogy of his work in his groundbreaking book – My Big TOE (Theory of Everything).

-Today, while working for NASA part time, Thomas gives lectures all around the world sharing his findings with others.
-And this is how I was fortunate enough to get to know more about his work, while attending one of his lecture’s, which happened to be in Toronto.
-Thomas was also recently featured in the thought provoking documentary about death and the afterlife, called The Path: Afterlife.
+Today, while working for NASA part-time, Tom gives lectures all around the world sharing his findings with others.
+And this is how I was fortunate enough to get to know more about his work while attending one of his lectures, which happened to be in Toronto.
+Tom was also recently featured in the thought-provoking documentary about death and the afterlife, called The Path: Afterlife.

 The Toronto Workshop Day 1